openmaptiles/www.openmaptiles.org/docs/website/maplibre-gl-js.md

 ### Reference the Style

 Create an HTML page and include the MapLibre GL JS viewer.
-You need to point the `style` to an HTTP endpoint of your [Mapbox GL style specification JSON](/docs/style/mapbox-gl-style-spec).
+You need to point the `style` to an HTTP endpoint of your [GL style specification JSON](/docs/style/mapbox-gl-style-spec).

 ```html
 <!DOCTYPE html>